paulo-fernando-silva/vscOctaveDebugger/readme.md

 * Set breakpoints as needed.
 * Press the DEBUG '▷' button or F5 to start debugging.
-* Open the "DEBUG CONSOLE" to view any output from your program or to interact with it.
+* Open the `DEBUG CONSOLE` to view any output from your program or to interact with it.
 Commands will be sent directly to octave.
 Note that octave-cli must be instaleld on your system.
 You can download it [here](https://www.gnu.org/software/octave/download.html).

 ## Understanding the Debug Session Configuration